 Constructed in 1935, the existing Bridge 51 is a single-span concrete T-beam bridge with an ornamental concrete parapet railing.
 The bridge is 34-feet in length and 56-feet in width and is skewed at 45 degrees.
 The existing substructure is currently in good condition while the deck and superstructure are only in fair condition.
 The bridge has substandard width and is hydraulically inadequate.

 In 2015, VTrans completed an engineering study to evaluate alternatives for bridge rehabilitation or replacement.
 Several alternatives were considered including no action, superstructure patching, superstructure replacement and full bridge replacement.
 The engineering study recommended a superstructure replacement while maintaining traffic on an off-site detour.
 The study assessed the proposed design criteria for the bridge and roadway alignment, right of way impacts, hydraulics, and historical and archaeological resources.

 The Woodstock Village Bridge 51 Project will replace the existing concrete T-beams with a new superstructure matching the existing geometry using Accelerated Bridge Construction methods.
 Prefabricated bridge structures will be used to reduce costs, onsite construction time and the duration of the bridge closure period.

 The new superstructure will match the existing cross section and will have two 11-foot travel lanes and two 8-foot parking lanes on either side with sidewalks.
 The new bridge will feature an aesthetic concrete rail that meets historic and design requirements.
 Existing bridge seats will be cut down and new bridge seats will be cast-in-place to accommodate the new superstructure.

-The bridge will be closed for a 21 day period.
-During the bridge closure, traffic will be maintained on a detour route.
+The bridge will be closed for a 21 day period between April 2 and May 7, 2018.
+During the bridge closure, traffic will be maintained on an offsite detour.

 Rob Young, P.E.